-The Mattamayura monastic lineage of the Shaiva Siddhanta in particular
+The Mattamayura monastic lineage of the Shaiva Siddhanta in particular appears to have been important in shaping institutional Shaivism in the north Indian

 43 Shobhi, "Pre-modern Communities and Modern Histories: Narrating Vīraśaiva and Lingayat Selves", 269; Andre Padoux, "Śaivism: Vīraśaivas," in Encyclopedia of Religion, vol. 12, 2nd ed.
 (Detroit: Macmillan Reference), 8043-8044.